-This page showcases the most recent papers published by our faculty.
+This page showcases the most recent books and papers published by our faculty.
 To see all publications of any individual researcher, please consult their personal profiles.

 - Dr Alex Sarch, Criminally Ignorant (Oxford University Press 2019).